Laneic/Plant-Disease-Detection-System/README.md

 •Python

 **How To Execute Project**
-•pip install -r requirements
+•pip install -r requirements. \
-•Setup Environment Variable API_KEY with your openAI API Key •Run the Backend Server using command python App.py •Launch the index.html on your desktop browser (preffered google chrome).\
+•Setup Environment Variable API_KEY with your openAI API Key. \
+•Run the Backend Server using command python App.py. \
+•Launch the index.html on your desktop browser (preffered google chrome). \
-•Choose the Image\
+•Choose the Image. \
-•click the predict button
+•click the predict button. \
-• wait for the plant name, disease name and diseases information output
+• wait for the plant name, disease name and diseases information output. \